memopemo/Aseprite-Glazed-Terracotta-Helpers/README.md

 Aseprite scripts for helping to make glazed terracotta textures for minecraft.

 ## Full Feature Glazed Terractota editor
-Uses 45 degree mirroring and also rotates the resulting sprite into the 4 quadrants of the sprite.
+Uses diagonal symmetry and also rotates the resulting sprite into the 4 quadrants of the sprite.

 ![demo](glazededitordemo.gif)